Skip to content

 Doppar provides a convenient and fluent Collection class built on top of the powerful ramsey/collection package.
 Collections are an elegant and flexible way to work with arrays of data, especially when you want to perform transformations, filtering, grouping, and other operations in a chainable and expressive syntax.

-In Doppar, the Collection class enhances Ramsey\Collection\Collection with additional utility methods and integrations tailored for Doppar's ecosystem, including Eloquent model support and developer-friendly features like memory usage tracking and deep flattening.
+In Doppar, the Collection class enhances Ramsey\Collection\Collection with additional utility methods and integrations tailored for Doppar's ecosystem, including Entity model support and developer-friendly features like memory usage tracking and deep flattening.
 To make it easy to work with collections, Doppar provides the global collect() helper function:

 Collection Usage